jintonic/gears/README.md

 anti_tritonInelastic,  anti_He3Inelastic,anti_alphaInelastic
 ~~~

 Now you can use, for example, `/process/inactivate nCapture` to disable neutron capture process in your simulation.
-And you can use, for example, `/process/setVerbose 20 RadioactiveDecay` to change the verbosity of the RadioactiveDecay process.
+And you can use, for example, `/process/setVerbose 20 RadioactiveDecay` to change the verbosity of the radioactive decay process.

 Individual optical processes can be toggled by the following commands: